arduino/library-registry/README.md

    The "**Commit changes**" dialog will close.
 1. Click the "**library-registry**" link at the top of the "**library-registry/repositories.txt**" page.<br />
    The home page of your fork will open.

+### E. Make the pull request

+Now that you have the necessary changes staged in your fork, it is time to propose those changes be accepted into the parent repository.
+The term for such a proposal is "[pull request](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)" (PR).

 1. Click the "**Contribute**" button on the home page of your fork.<br />
    A menu will open.
 1. Click the "**Open pull request**" button in the menu.<br />
    The "**Open a pull request**" page will open.
-1. Click the "**Create pull request**" button on the "**Open a pull request**" page.<br />
+1. Click the "**Create pull request**" button on the "**Open a pull request**" page.

 The pull request will be submitted.

+### F. Monitor pull request and resolve any problems

+The submission of the pull request will trigger an automated system.
+This system checks your pull request and the submitted library for problems.
+It will register the library if no problems are found.
+It will communicate with you via comments added to the pull request.

+---

+❗ Please closely monitor the pull request and take prompt action to resolve any problems reported by the automated system and human maintainers.

+---

-1. Checks for compliance will be automatically triggered by the submission of the pull request.
-A bot will comment on the pull request as soon as the checks are completed to notify you of the result.
-Wait until you see this comment from the bot.
+1. Watch your pull request until you see a comment from the bot.<br />
+   **ⓘ** You should only need to wait a few minutes at most.

-If the pull request is merged, this means your library has been successfully registered and the library will be available for installation via Library Manager within a day's time.

-If the bot comment instead reports that a problem has been found, then please promptly follow the provided instructions to resolve the problem.
+1. If you see that the pull request was merged, this means your library has been successfully registered 🎉 and the library will be available for installation via Library Manager within a day's time.
+If instead the comment from the bot says that a problem was found, please promptly follow the provided instructions to resolve the problem.
 There is additional information about resolving problems below.

-The problem may be either with your pull request or with the library.
+The problem may be either with your pull request or with the library:

 #### If the problem is with the pull request: